 Along with around 400,000 others this year I have turned January into Veganuary!
-Actually, it hasn’t been hard for me as I have been ‘almost vegan’ for quite some time – my only foodstuff that were non-vegan were fish from Ventnor Haven Fishery, eggs, organic and free-range from the farm down the road, and the odd bit of cheese.
+Actually, it hasn’t been hard for me as I have been ‘almost vegan’ for quite some time – my only foodstuffs that were non-vegan were fish from Ventnor Haven Fishery, eggs, organic and free-range from the farm down the road, and the odd bit of cheese.

-So, it didn’t take much to go the whole hog, and, what has made this all pretty easy for me is the availability of wonderful product on the Isle of Wight, along with its many great restaurants that are either solely vegan, or cater wonderfully for vegans.
+So, it didn’t take much to go the whole hog, and what has made this all pretty easy for me is the availability of wonderful produce on the Isle of Wight, along with its many great restaurants that are either solely vegan, or cater wonderfully for vegans.
 The Island is increasingly being seen as a gourmet destination.
 Add to the above the fact that some of the best chefs in the country work here and it is easy to see why.
 Below is a list of my favourite places to eat and get supply.

 Living Larder deliver weekly fruit and veg box to us.
 The produce is delicious and heralds the seasons.
 My favourite points of the years are when the radishes appear and when the asparagus comes in.
 They also always give a weekly recipe suggestion, which has improved my cooking ability immeasurably.
 Any guests who want to have locally grown organic fruit and can add a box on to their stay!

 I pride myself on my home-grown tomatoes, but they aren’t in the same league as those grown at The Tomato Stall.
 They grow 40 varieties as well as ketchups, juices, and passata.
 Guests usually have a little bit of this or that as a welcome gift.